traittech/trait-keyless/keyless-rust/README.md

 # TRAIT Keyless Address Encoding and Decoding Library

-This library provides functions for encoding and decoding keyless addresses, used by the TRAIT blockchain: application agent addresses, transactional addresses, and named addresses.
+This library provides functions for encoding and decoding keyless addresses used by the TRAIT blockchain: application agent addresses, transactional addresses, and named addresses.

-A keyless address is a type of address that doesn't rely on cryptographic key pairs for identification.
+A keyless address is a type of blockchain address that does not depend on a pair of cryptographic keys for identification.
-Instead, it is derived from a combination of identifiers and checksums, making it suitable and convenient for off-chain applications to use.
+Instead, it is derived from a combination of identifiers and checksums and is controlled by an AppAgent.
+This makes the keyless addresses convenient for use in off-chain applications.

 ## Example